This Modern Slavery and Human Trafficking statement relates to the actions and activities during the current financial year (2022).

 Organisation Structure and Supply Chains

 This statement covers the business activities of Finzo Ltd registered in England and Wales (registered number: 13097254) (“The Firm”).
-The Firm is authorised and regulated by the ICAEW.

 As a firm, our suppliers for the most part support the operations of the Firm.
 They fall into the following categories: